modular/stack-pr/README.md

 #### land

-Land the current stack
+Land the bottom-most PR in the current stack.

 Takes no additional arguments beyond common ones.

 #### abandon

-Abandon the current stack
+Abandon the current stack.

 Takes no additional arguments beyond common ones.